mreider/mr-grumpy-pants/content/posts/h20no.md

 Aprapos of nothing.
 The exercise was calculated in meters but the water jugs are imperial.
 Each one is 18.927 liters.
 Exactly 5 gallons.
 Nobody in Austria knows what a gallon looks like.

 Same thing goes for mountain bike tires, by the way, which are sold to Europeans in inches, not centimeters.
 "What's an inch?" people ask.
+Or "was ist ein..." ok you get it.

 More useless information for your head.
 You're welcome.